rdkcmf/rdk-aamp/OSxSetup.md

 	Product -> Build
 ```
 If you see the error 'No CMAKE_C_COMPILER could be found.' when running osxbuild.sh, check that your installed cmake version matches the minimum required version shown earlier.
+Even after updating the CMake version if you still see the above error, then run "sudo xcode-select --reset" and then execute the "osxbuild.sh" this fixes the issue.

 **3. Select target to execute**